-- 3.01 In rescuing a person who is in contact with a live wire, always wear Insulating Gloves, if available.
-If rubber footwear is available, wear it. also. - 3.02 If Insulating Gloves are available, with or without rubber footwear, proceed in accordance with one of the following methods which are listed in their order of preference: - (1) Pull the wire clear of the victim by means of a rope, or drag it clear with a tree pruner, board or ladder. - (2) Cut the live wire on both sides of the victim by means of pliers or a tree pruner handle or on the remaining side if it is broken.
+2.01 In rescuing a person who is in contact with a live wire.

+- 4.02 If rubber gloves are available, with or without rubber footwear, proceed in accordance with one of the following methods which are listed in their order of preference: - (1) Pull the wire clear of the victim by means of a rope, or push it clear with a tree pruner, board or ladder. - (2) Cut the live wire on both sides of the victim by means of pliers or a tree pruner, or on the remaining side if it is broken.
 In cutting the wire, close the eyes or turn the head away so that the eyes will not be exposed to the flash.
 Warn bystanders to keep clear so that they will not be injured by the ends of the wire after it has been cut.
 In many kinds of electric circuits, such as series street lighting circuits, voltage may remain on the wires after they have been cut at one place.
-If practicable, and if it will not delay the rescue operations, hold the wire down by means of a board or wooden tool handle before it is cut so that the wire ends will be under control. - (3) Roll the victim off the wire.
-Observe the wire closely so as to avoid accidental contacts with it and prevent the ends from hitting bystanders. - 3.03 If Insulating Gloves are not available, extreme care must be exercised to avoid direct contact with the body of the person or with the live circuit.
-Use one of the following methods which are listed in their order of preference:

-- (1) Pull the wire clear of the victim by means of a dry rope, provided that it appears that the wire can easily be freed.
-A dry tree pruner handle may also be used in pulling the wire or cutting it clear.
+If practicable, and if it will not delay the rescue operations, hold the wire down by means of a board or tool handle before it is cut so that the wire ends will be under control. - (3) Roll the victim off the wire.
+Observe the wire closely so as to avoid accidental contacts with it and prevent the ends from hitting bystanders. - (4) Lift the victim off the wire. - 3.03 If rubber gloves are not available, extreme care must be exercised to avoid direct contact with the body of the person or with the live circuit.
+Use one of the following methods which are listed in their order of preference: - (1) Puil the wire clear of the victim by means of a dry rope, provided that it appears that the wire can easily be freed.
+A dry tree pruner may also be used in pulling the wire or cutting it clear.
 Do not under any circumstances use a wet rope or other wet materials that may come in contact with the live wire or the body of the victim. - (2) If the live wire cannot be freed readily by pulling it clear, slip a dry rope or other dry material under the shoulder or other part of the victim's body and roll him or lift him off the wire.
-A dry board, ladder, or dry stick may be used to assist in pushing the rope under his body, and then for dragging the wire clear. - (3) If the victim's clothing is wet, do not touch it under any circumstances unless Insulating Gloves are being worn.
+A dry board, ladder, or dry stick may be used to assist in pushing the rope under his body. - (3) If the victim's clothing is wet, do not touch it under any circumstances unless rubber gloves are being worn.
 If his clothing is dry, it may be touched only if other dry insulating material is not available.
-In such a case, fold the dry insulating material before use so as to have a number of thicknesses between the hand and the clothing of the victim.
-Before grasping any part of the victim's clothing, touch it lightly with the back of the fingers to make sure there is no voltage on it.
+Before grasping any portion of the victim's clothing, touch it lightly to make sure there is no voltage in it.
 Preferably stand on a dry board or other insulating material while in contact with the clothing.
-Remember that under wet weather conditions extreme care must be used to avoid shocks unless Insulating Gloves and rubber footwear or the equivalent are used.
+Remember that under wet weather conditions extreme care must be used to avoid shocks unless rubber gloves and rubber footwear or the equivalent are used.

-4. FREEING PERSON FROM CONTACT WITH LIVE WIRE OF MORE THAN 15000 VOLTS
+4 FREEING PERSON FROM CONTACT WITH LIVE WIRE OF MORE THAN 1800 VOLTS